Foalyy/niobium/README.md

 - hide a subdirectory from the navigation panel by setting `HIDDEN = true`
 - specify a password required to access a subdirectory by setting `PASSWORD = "1337P455W0RD"`

+### 3/ Reloading

+When the app launches, the photos index is cached in memory to improve performances.
+If you add or remove photos from `PHOTOS_DIR`, or if you change some subdirectories configuration files, the index needs to be synchronized with the photos on disk.
+A full restart of the app will do the job, but the quickest way is to simply open the special `.reload` URL from any browser.
+For example, if your photos are accessible on `https://photos.example.com/`, simply open the page at `https://photos.example.com/.reload`.
+The photos index will be reloaded and synchronized with the internal database, and you will simply be redirected to the root page showing your new photos.

+This will *not* reload the main configuration file, but it *will* reload the `.niobium.config` configuration files in your photos folder.

 ## :handshake: Acknowledgements